jayzheng98/jayzheng98.github.io/_projects/project2.md

 RETURN p
 ```

-**4.** After executing the above code, only the first step of threat scenario 2 (node "TS2") was matched, suggesting that bottom-up detection alone is insufficient for identifying service abnormal behavior in our dataset.
-Therefore, bi-directional detection is required to further trace subsequent steps in threat scenario 2
+**4.** After executing the above code, only the first step of threat scenario 2 (node "TS2") was matched, suggesting that **bottom-up** detection alone is insufficient for identifying service abnormal behavior in our dataset.
+Therefore, **bi-directional** detection is required to further trace subsequent steps of threat scenario 2

 <div align="center"> <img alt="p2-20" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-20.png?raw=true" width="260px"> </div><br>

 ### Service abnormal behavior detection (high → low)
-**1.** The process of bi-directional detection is:
+**1.** The workflow of bi-directional detection is:
- - *traverse within the "threat_scenario" layer (current location) to obtain the remaining steps*
+ - *traverse within the "threat_scenario" layer (current location) to obtain remaining steps (CTI)*
- - *traverse downward to the "syslog" layer for each step to find related logs*
+ - *traverse downward to the "syslog" layer for each step to find related logs (behavior data)*
  - *output the traversal path as the detection result*

 **2.** At first, node "TS2.1" was read, which involves tampering with the "TSR cancel" command file.
-However, since this file was tampered with locally by the attacker, no relevant logs can be detected
+However, since this file was tampered locally by the attacker, no relevant logs can be detected

-**3.** Then, continue traversing to the "TS2.1.1" node, which involves leakage of the "TSR execution reminder" command file.
-By executing the following AQL code, logs related to the behavior of operating such command file were detected:
+**3.** Then, continue traversing to the "TS2.1.1" node, which involves leakage of the "TSR execution reminder" command file

 ```sql
 FOR v,e,p IN 1..7 ANY 'threat_scenario/TS2'